Mohammad74Ali/Banking_App_Ineuron/README.md

 # Banking_App_Ineuron
 This is the Java Internship task by Ineuron.
 Submitted for Completion of Internship.
+The primary goal of the banking application is to provide a user-friendly and secure platform for customers to manage their accounts and conduct banking transactions seamlessly.
+By adhering to a layered architecture approach, the application ensures a clear separation of concerns, making it scalable, maintainable, and extensible for potential future enhancements.